bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/An-Introduction-to-Markdown--Bonus-Markdown-Templates-Included.md

 ### Basic Syntax Guide

 This topic is meant to give you a very basic overview of how Markdown works, showing only some of the most common operations you use most frequently.
 Keep in mind that you can also use the Edit menus to inject markdown using the toolbar, which serves as a great way to see how Markdown works.
-However, Markdown’s greatest strength lies in its simplicity and keyboard friendly approach that lets you focus on writing your text and staying on the keyboard.
+However, Markdown's greatest strength lies in its simplicity and keyboard friendly approach that lets you focus on writing your text and staying on the keyboard.

 ### What is Markdown

-Markdown is very easy to learn and get comfortable with due it’s relatively small set of markup 'commands’.
+Markdown is very easy to learn and get comfortable with due it's relatively small set of markup 'commands'.
 It uses already familiar syntax to represent common formatting operations.
 Markdown understands basic line breaks so you can generally just type text.

 Markdown also allows for raw HTML inside of a markdown document, so if you want to embed something more fancy than what Markdowns syntax can do you can always fall back to HTML.
-However to keep documents readable that’s generally not recommended.
+However to keep documents readable that's generally not recommended.

 ### Basic Markdown Syntax